Image Credit: Firkin

 He continued to write over 200 songs, the best known of which is ‘Auld Lang Syne’, and poetry, most famously ‘Tam O’Shanter’.
 He died in 1796 and is revered as a national poet of Scotland.

-A traditional celebration of Burns Night consists of a special meal and readings of his works, however if you want to include your children you probably won't offer them the traditional whisky toast!
+A traditional celebration of Burns Night consists of a special meal called a Burns Night Supper along with readings of his works, however if you want to include your children you probably won't offer them the traditional whisky toast!

 The meal should of course be of Haggis.
 In case you don’t know, haggis is a kind of sausage made from a sheep’s heart, liver and lungs.
 This should be served with Neeps and Tatties (potatoes and mashed swede).